 If you’ve ever visited Southern California, South Texas, or pretty much anywhere in Mexico, I’m sure you’ve at least seen street vendors slinging fruit with Tajín.
 If you’ve yet to try their wares, I’m here to bring them right to your kitchen because they are SO GOOD.

-Chilled slices of mango or cucumbers, wedges of pineapple or watermelon, or slender sticks of jicama (or a combination of the above) are placed in a plastic bag, topped with a hefty sprinkling of chili-lime salt, and sold from carts for the prettiest, tastiest, and most refreshing snack on a hot summer day.
+Chilled slices of mango or cucumbers, wedges of pineapple or watermelon skewers, or slender sticks of jicama (or a combination of the above) are placed in a plastic bag, topped with a hefty sprinkling of chili-lime salt, and sold from carts for the prettiest, tastiest, and most refreshing snack or side dish on a hot summer day.

 While Tajin used to be something of a specialty item at grocery stores, it has gained huge popularity in the US in the last few years and has since become a staple at most well-stocked supermarkets.
-Primarily made with ground red chili peppers, dehydrated lime juice, and sea salt, this is the seasoning blend you didn’t know you needed.
+Primarily made with ground red chili powder, chiles, dehydrated lime juice, and sea salt, this is the spice blend you didn’t know you needed for all kinds of things, along with topping fresh fruit.

-It’s an absolute delight when used on Mexican street corn (a.k.a. elotes).
+It’s an absolute delight when used on Mexican street corn with cotija cheese and hot sauce (a.k.a. elotes).
 Calvin and I have also recently taken to scattering it over our popcorn and tortilla chips, which is super tasty.
-If you’re a fan of avocado toast, it’s a no-brainer to shake some Tajin on top.
+If you’re a fan of avocado toast, it’s a no-brainer to shake some Tajin seasoning on top with fresh lime juice.

 It’s also great for any fish or meat you’re throwing on the grill, or adding to your breakfast hash or scrambled egg toast.
 What I’m trying to say is, Tajin isn’t a one-trick pony.
 If you do yourself the major solid of buying a bottle, you’ll have plenty of ways to use it!